Collectives are lay-led groups for Jews in their 20s and 30s that meet monthly to discuss shared interests surrounding a given topic.

 It requires some start-up work.
 What we need from you:

-- Proposed goals and plan of action for the next six months, sent in writing to Annie, our Jewish Programming Associate.
+- Proposed goals and plan of action for the next six months, sent in writing to Leila, our Jewish Programming Associate.
 She will arrange a follow-up meeting.

 - Group of four to five people already interested in the project, in agreement with the goals, and committed to regular participation.
 At least two of the group members must be active participants in the Sixth & I community who attend religious and/or social programming at least once per month.